Distributionally Robust Stochastic Optimization with Wasserstein Distance: Applications

+be the set of sample paths of arrival times, which can also be described as the space of finite counting measures on $[0,1]$.
 In many practical settings, the decision maker does not have a probability distribution for the point process.
+Instead, the decision maker has observations of sample paths of the point process, which constitute an empirical point process as nominal distribution.
+Specifically, suppose that we have data of $N$ sample paths $\hxi^{i} = \sum_{m=1}^{M_{i}} \delta_{\heta^{i}_{m}}$, $i = 1,\ldots,N$, where $M_{i}$ is a nonnegative integer, and $\heta^{i}_{m} \in [0,1]$ for all $i$ and $m$.
+Then the nominal (empirical) distribution is $\nu = \frac{1}{N} \sum_{i=1}^{N} \delta_{\hxi^{i}}$.

-Instead, the decision maker has observations of historical sample paths of the point process, which constitute an empirical point process.
-Note that if one would use the Sample Average Approximation (SAA) method with the empirical point process, it would yield a degenerate control, in which the system is switched on only at the arrival time points of the empirical point process.
-Consequently, if future arrival times can differ from the empirical arrival times by even a little bit, the system would be switched off and no revenue would be earned.
-Due to such degeneracy and instability of the SAA method, we resort to the distributionally robust approach.
+Note that if one would maximize the expected profit with respect to the nominal distribution, then it would yield a degenerate control, in which the system is switched on only momentarily at the arrival time points of the observed sample paths.
+Consequently, if future arrival times would differ from the historically observed arrival times by even a small amount, then the system would be switched off at future arrival times and no revenue would be earned.
+Due to such degeneracy and instability of optimization with respect to the nominal distribution, we resort to the distributionally robust approach.

+As pointed out before, the choice of ambiguity set $\frakM$ matters a great deal.
+For example, suppose that one chose $\frakM$ to be the KL-divergence ball $\frakM_{\phi_{KL}}$, that is, the set of all distributions $\mu \in \cP(\Xi)$ such that $I_{\phi_{KL}}(\mu,\nu) \le \theta$ for some $\theta > 0$.
+Then, for $I_{\phi_{KL}}(\mu,\nu) \le \theta$ to hold, $\mu$ can put positive probability on observed sample paths $\hxi^{i}$ only.
+Thus, even if one would solve a DRSO problem with KL-divergence ball $\frakM_{\phi_{KL}}$, the resulting solution would be a degenerate control, in which the system is switched on only momentarily at the arrival time points of the historically observed sample paths, the same solution as when maximizing the expected profit with respect to the nominal distribution.
+In this section we show that solving a DRSO problem with a Wasserstein ball results in sensible solutions.